republik/plattform/packages/styleguide/src/components/Editor/docs.md

 *Monday:* Oli corners you in front of the coffee machine, and he really, really wants a carousel, because he thinks carousels are very cool.
 And indeed, you are getting chills, mostly because you know that carousels are tricky beasts.
 Can you throw a draft together before you've got to pick your kid at 6pm?

 We begin by creating a `/carousel` subfolder in the `/elements` folder.
 This is where the configuration for Slate `elements` lives.

-*Note:`elements` are the building blocks of Slate.
-They always have a `type` and are rendered as blocks unless otherwise specified.
+> `elements` are the building blocks of Slate.
+They always have a `type` and are rendered as blocks (divs) unless otherwise specified.
 The other type of custom nodes are `marks`.
-As the name suggests, marks are annotations to text leaves, e.g. bold.
-If you are not sure whether your new component is an element or a mark, then it's probably an element.*
+As the name suggests, marks are annotations to text leaves, for instance **bold**.

 #### Specify a Complex Structure

 Now that our carousel has a home, let's create a `carouselContainer` element.
 This consists in 2 steps:

 1. Extend the type system to accommodate our new element and keep the compiler happy.